tezos/tezos/docs/introduction/contributing.rst

 -  Give appropriate titles to the MRs, and when non trivial add a detailed motivated explanation.
 -  Give meaningful and consistent names to branches.
--  Don’t forget to put a ``WIP:`` flag when it is a work in progress.
+-  Don’t forget to put a ``WIP:`` flag when it is a work in progress

+Some extra CI tests are only done on demand for branches other that master.
+You can (should) activate these tests by including keywords in the branch name.

+-  If your MR impacts OPAM packaging, use ``opam`` in the branch name.
+-  If your MR updates documentation, use ``doc`` in the branch name.